The Therapists at Stowe Village Massage

 Sonja has been practicing the art of massage therapy for 22 years and Esthetics for 11 years.
 She is a graduate of Johnson State College with a B.S. in Health Science, a graduate of The Vermont School of Professional Massage and The Vermont School of Cosmetology.
 She incorporates a blend of massage modalities she has acquired over the years through study and practice.
 Each massage is unique to the individual.
 Modalities used could include: Swedish, Trigger Point, Shiatsu, Compression, Sports, Reflexology, Deep Tissue, Stretching, Holding, Rocking and PNF.
 She also practices energy techniques including: Reiki, Chakra Balancing and North American Indigenous energy healing techniques.
 In addition to these modalities she is also well versed in alternative medicine practices: Herbalism, supplements, organic gardening, food combining, cooking, juicing, meditation, crystals and sound therapy/healing.

-Susan graduated from the Virginia School of Massage in Charlottesville, VA in 1995, is a National Board Certified Massage Therapist (NCBTMB) and is licensed in the state of Virginia.
-She specializes in the treatment of chronic pain and injury through a diverse blend of modalities including Myofascial Release, Deep Tissue, Swedish and Acupressure.
-She also has a great affinity for sports massage and working with elderly clients.
+Susan specializes in the treatment of chronic pain and acute injury through an eclectic blend of modalities including Myofascial Release, Craniosacral Therapy, Deep Tissue, and Swedish massage.
+She is a National Board Certified Massage Therapist (NCBTMB), a Certified Medical Massage Practitioner, a member of ABMP and has been practicing massage since 1995.
 Susan’s hope is to facilitate greater ease of movement in the body and in life.